-Last, but not least, some great news!
-Emotional Intelligence can be developed and improved over time.
-All that is required is practice, a desire and commitment to improve and a foundation of self-awareness.
-This personalised El report is designed to provide this foundation of self-awareness.
+Emotional intelligence can and should be developed and improved over time.
+All that is required is a desire to improve, a foundation of self- awareness and practice.
+The personalised Genos El Sales Report is designed to provide this foundation of self-awareness.
 It is the starting point for a developmental journey.